HubRise/website/content/apps/woocommerce/en/push-catalog.md

 Products in a HubRise catalog are mapped to WooCommerce in two different ways.

 - A HubRise product without skus is mapped to a **Simple product** in WooCommerce.
-- A HubRise product with skus is mapped to a **Variable product** in WooCommerce.
+- A HubRise product with skus is mapped to product **Variations** in WooCommerce.

 For every product in the HubRise catalog, the following information is sent to WooCommerce.